-One crucial way of hiring a good local designer is to contact a local chapter of ASID for names of best designers, or peruse their websites for tips, guides and referrals.
-Another way is to check with retailers, for example furniture or wallpaper stores, to find out if they recommend good local designers.
+One crucial way of hiring a good local designer is to contact a local chapter of ASID for names of best designers or peruse their websites for tips, guides, and referrals.
+Another way is to check with retailers, for example, furniture or wallpaper stores, to find out if they recommend good local designers.
 Additionally, some furniture outlets have good designers among their staff members.
 Consider calling co-workers or friends and asking for recommendations.
 You can also contact the design section of a local university, or looking in the yellow pages.
 On yellow pages, there are contacts for locating designers.

 To give you sufficient time to give enough information, set aside first information interview before settling down for any one designer.
-Note that each and every designer has various unique ways of performing the task, and also different fees structures.
+Note that each designer has various unique ways of performing the task, and also different fee structures.
 Some prefer a flat fee, others hourly fee while others prefer a percentage of purchases.
 Be sure to be clear on the amount to be charged, and whether deposits are necessary, how you will be billed, what you get in return, and-most importantly-the duration of time it will take the designer to complete the work.

 Make sure that you are comfortable about all the arrangements, from the person to finances involved, before allowing the designer to proceed.
 Usually, designers have a collection with photos of the work they have done before.
-So, take time to look at such tasks with a very critical eye, to gauge if the appearance they come up with are similar to what you intend to create in your home.
+So, take time to look at such tasks with a very critical eye, to gauge if the appearance they come up with is similar to what you intend to create in your home.

 It is advisable to collect photos from journals and magazines of furniture and homes you like.
 This will give your designer somewhere to start from while creating a design that specifically suits you.
-Make color copies of the same, and supply the designer with some, just in case they would wish to take home, so that you remain with some copies.
+Make color copies of the same, and supply the designer with some, just in case they would wish to take home so that you remain with some copies.
 Refer to them from time to time, since designing is partially a process of eradicating the things that do not fit in, and focusing on the goal in mind.
 For further information, see the article on inspiration and information on trimmings as well as a helpful project design profile.

 Wishing you all the best in your search for a great designer, and also with your project!